You can ignore it… but Is your website ready for 2019?

-Do your services and team members accurately reflect your website?
-When someone goes to your website, are they seeing what is actually happening in your business?
+Do your services and team accurately reflect your website when someone goes to your website are they seen was actually happening in your business?

-Have you made any changes to your staff or team?
+Have you made any changes in your staff or team

-Have you changed office locations or your hours of operations?
+Have you changed office locations your hours of operations?

-Do you now offer gift certificates or any online payments?
+Do you offer gift certificates or any online payments now

-Has your interest introduced any new jargon or language which should be reflected on your website?
+Has your interest introduce any new jargon or language which should be reflected on your website?

-What are your competitors up to; have they updated their website and what things can you learn from them?
+What are your competitors up to have they updated their website what things can you learn from them?

 Evaluate how your website is being used

-Once you review your current operations, it’s time to look at your website and see how it’s really being used.
-Are people going to the pages you want them to read?
-How long are they staying there?
-Are they coming back?
-What are the ages or other demographic features of the people coming to your site?
-Once you take a look at this, you can evaluate underperforming areas of your site and make changes to get more response to them.
+Once you review your current operations it’s time to look at your website and see how it being used are people going to the pages you want them to read how long are they staying there are they coming back what are the age or other demographic features of the people coming to your site.
+Once you take a look at this you can evaluate underperforming areas of your site and make changes to get more response to those areas of the site

-A great free tool to help you understand how your website is being used is Google Analytics.
-Google Analytics can be a beast by itself but there are some other easy ways to get basic data on your website.
-There are also a lot of options when it comes to hiring professionals to help you review what’s going on with your website.
+Agreed free tool to help look at how your website being use is Google Analytics Google analytics can be a beast and itself there are some easy ways to get some basic data and there are a lot of options to hire professionals to help you review what’s going on with your website.

-In addition to Google Analytics, there are great tools called Heat Maps.
-One tool that we really love is mouse flow.
-It records up to 100 sessions of users coming to your website and will tell you how far they scroll down the page, what they’re clicking on and what they’re reading.
-This is a great tool that website owners should be thinking about very often.
+in addition to Google analytics there are great tools called heat Maps one tool that we love it when a teen group is mouse flow it will record up to 100 sessions of users coming to your website will tell you how far they scroll down the page what they’re clicking on and what they’re reading this is a great tool website owners should be thinking about every so often.

-If you’re engaging in SEO actions, another obvious choice would be the Google search console in Google my business.
-This tool also provides valuable insights on how many visitors are coming to your website through search and through your Google Business Listing.
+If you’re engaging an SEO actions another obvious choice would be the Google search console in Google my business those tools also provide valuable insights on how visitors are coming to your website through search and through your Google Business Listing.

 Revamp Your Website

-Now that you’ve clearly defined what your business is doing and looked at how your website is being used, it’s time to close those gaps by revamping content photos and potentially the structure of your website.
-The best way to start is with a Content planner; make a list of the pages you want to change and outline the content in sections that you want on that page.
-Once you’ve decided on the main concepts of that page, you can write the text and import the photos which you desire.
+Now that you’ve made a clear path on what your business is doing and looked at how your web sites being used it’s time to close those gaps with revamping both content photos and potentially the structure of your website. best thing to do is to start with a Content planner make a list of the pages you want to change an outline the content in sections that you want on that page once you’ve decided on the main concepts of that page you can write the text and import the photos which you desire.

-While you’re editing the content, it’s also advisable to take a look at the colors and icons reviews on the website.
-If your website is more than 2 years old, you need to take a look at it and make sure it’s still fresh and inviting.
-You need to look like you’re in with today’s times if you want to be viewed as a current business.
-We revamp our own website at 1:18 group every 12 to 18 months although this is expected of us; we work very hard in our business and since it’s constantly changing, we need a website to reflect those changes.
+While you’re editing the content, it’s also advisable to take a look at the colors and icons reviews on the website if your website is more than 2 years old you want to take a look at it and make sure it’s still fresh and inviting in with today’s times if you want to be viewed as a current business. we revamp our own website at 1:18 group every 12 to 18 months. although this is expected of us we worked very hard in our business and it’s constantly changing we need a website to reflect those changes.

-What are some common elements we see on ineffective websites?
+What are some common elements we see ineffective websites?

-Remember that people are busy and reading can sometimes be a luxury.
-Your website needs to be cleanly organized with the pages very easily found through your top menu.
+people are busy reading can sometimes be a luxury your website needs to be cleanly organized with the pages very easily found through your top menu.

-A lot of people – over 60% – are mobile now.
-You have to make sure any features on your website are available on mobile or that you’re giving mobile users some way to contact you or an alternative method to get your content.
+A lot of people are mobile now over 60% you have to make sure any features on your website or available on mobile or you’re giving mobile users some way to contact you or alternative method to get that content.

-Think about your overall design.
-Are the headings a pleasant color, are they spaced evenly from photos and other text or are they just blobs?
-Help people pull out quick and meaningful concepts as they scroll through your pages.
-Only use professional photography and make sure there are no copyright strings attached or else you may find yourself with a major legal issue.
+Think about your overall design are the headings a pleasant color are they spaced evenly from photos and other text or is it just a blob help people pull out quick and meaningful Concepts as they scroll through the page only use professional photography and make sure there are no copyright strings attached or you can find yourself with a major legal issue issue.

-How about the colors on your website?
-Do they accurately reflect your organization?
-Does the website look a little dated and like it could use some freshening up?
+How about the colors on your website do they accurately reflect does the website look a little could use some freshening up?

-Is it easy for people to contact you?
-We’ve been talking about this for years but are there buttons in strategic places to get people to contact you?
-Have you considered installing live chat?
-Are your phone number and location easy to spot for people who may be mobile or driving and just need a quick answer?
+Is it easy for people to contact you we’ve been talking about this for years but are there buttons in strategic places to get people to contact you? have you considered installing live chat? is your phone number and location easily found for people who may be mobile or driving and just need a quick answer?

-In 2019, your website should load in under 4 seconds.
-Your website photos and content should be optimized so that they are less than 3 to 4 megabytes.
-Mobile traffic is reaching an all-time high and most users are not going to click on additional pages if your website is loading slowly.
+In 2019 your website should load in under 4 seconds. your website photos and content should be optimized so that it is also under 3 to 4 megabytes. mobile traffic is reaching an all-time high in those users are not going to click on additional pages on your website if it’s loading slow.

-Your website absolutely has to have an SSL certificate with that green padlock at the top of the page.
-Do you have a WordPress site and do you have your own hosting account?
-You need to make sure you have a professional keeping an eye on these things.
-Alternatively, you could employ tools and practices that will keep your website patched and updated.
-Remember that just because your system is locked with a password, this doesn’t mean someone can’t break in.
-To illustrate, you can park your car under a streetlight and lock the doors but someone can still break-in and do damage.
+Your website absolutely has to have an SSL certificate and get that green padlock at the top of the page.
+Do you have a WordPress site and or do you have your own a hosting account? you need to make sure you have a professional keeping an eye on it or you yourself are employing tools and practices would keep your website patched and updated just because your system has locked and password doesn’t mean someone can’t break in. the analogy I use is you can park your car under a streetlight and lock the doors but someone can still break-in and do damage.

 Tying it all together

-Indeed for some people, a website is an expense while for others it’s a critical sales tool that can make or break a sale.
-Even companies who rely heavily on referrals can lose sales if a referral comes to a website and they see something they don’t like.
-You have to remember that today’s consumer has a lot of options.
-They’re busy and distracted and you need to give them a great streamlined experience.
+Indeed for some people a website is an expense for others it’s a critical sales tool that can make or break a sale even companies which rely heavily on referrals can lose sales if a referral comes to a website and they see something they don’t like you have to remember today’s consumer has a lot of options they’re busy and distracted and we need to give them a great streamlined experience.